Esther Meynell

+Conds Cottage, Ditchling, formerly Esther Meynell's home.

 Esther Hallam Meynell Moorhouse; 1878 – 4 February 1955) was an English novelist and biographer.

 Biography

 Meynell was born in Leeds, West Riding of Yorkshire.
 Her father was the Yorkshire Quaker Samuel Moorhouse.
 The family moved to Sussex when Esther was ten, living at 6, Highcroft Villas in Brighton, before moving (by 1901) to Redholm, London Road in Patcham.

 She married Gerard Tuke Meynell, a master printer and typographer, the nephew of poet and suffragist Alice Meynell and cousin of writer Viola Meynell.
 They had two daughters and lived in London and then Pulborough, Sussex.
 During the 1930s they moved to Ditchling, and there lived in, built or converted various properties, activities described in Sussex Cottage (1936), Building a Cottage (1937) and Cottage Tale (1946), describing Conds Cottage, High Street, Ditching.
 She was widowed in 1942.
 In 1947 she converted Beulah Baptist Chapel into a house, No. 9 East End Lane.

 Meynell died at Conds Cottage in February 1955.
 The house has since been extended.